EVM Dapp Integration

 Welcome to Ramper Wallet Extension Developer Guide.
 This documentation contains guides for developers to get started developing Ramper Wallet on EVM networks

-The easiest way to connect to Ramper Wallet
+### The easiest way to connect to Ramper Wallet <a href="#the-easiest-way-to-connect-to-ramper-wallet" id="the-easiest-way-to-connect-to-ramper-wallet"></a>

-Check if the provider is window.ramper2, if not, please replace it with the exclusive Ramper Wallet provider window.ramper2.
+Check if the provider is `window.ramper2`, if not, please replace it with the exclusive Ramper Wallet provider `window.ramper2`.

 For example, see below: